If you're a full-time student in York at a York college or university you can apply online for student discount or exemption.

 Students only qualify for exemption whilst registered as undertaking studies, therefore the period between courses does not qualify and you will need to pay your council tax.

-- any students moving out need to complete a 'move out' form if moving out of York, or a 'move within' form if moving within York.
+- Any students moving out of York need to complete a 'move out' form

 End of study

-If you are no longer a student contact us with the date your studies ended and provide confirmation from your course provider using our council tax amendment form.
+If you are no longer a student contact the Council Tax Team with the date your studies ended and provide confirmation from your course provider.

 Foreign students and their families

-If you are a full time student and your spouse/partner is joining you and their visa states that they have no recourse to public funding and your children are under 18 years old then an exemption may apply.
+If you are a full-time student and your spouse or partner is joining you, if their visa states that they have no recourse to public funding and your children are under 18 years old then an exemption may apply.

-In order for us to determine this, please send or email a copy of your spouse/partner’s passport/visa.
+In order for us to determine this, please send or email a copy of your spouse or partner’s passport, showing their visa.